WalletBuilding/WORM/INSTALL.md

 Always verify the signatures and checksums.

-See doc/build-*.md for instructions on building luxd, the intended-for-services, no-graphical-interface, reference implementation of LUX.
+See doc/build-*.md for instructions on building wormd, the intended-for-services, no-graphical-interface, reference implementation of WORM.